Hiking information board

 The "Panoramaweg" is a 40km-long circular trail around the town of Baden-Baden.
 It comprises four sections which, depending on fitness levels, can be walked individually or combined.
 From Tiergarten trailhead the road Moltkestrasse takes you to the Beutig new rose breeds garden.
 Over the hill called Michaelsberg you can continue to the centre of Baden-Baden’s spa heritage with its Kurhaus for entertainment and Trinkhalle where the waters can be sampled.
 Alternatively, you can take the opposite direction and walk via Korbmattfelsen (rock outcrops), Batscharihütte (shelter) and Louisenfelsen (rock outcrop) to Geroldsauer Mühle (shops and restaurant).

-Recreation for all in Baden-Baden’s municipal forest
+Recreation for All in Baden-Baden’s Municipal Forest

-Baden-Baden municipal council wishes you a pleasant and memorable visit.
+The Baden-Baden municipal council wishes you a pleasant and memorable visit.